Click on an event to view details.

 - What strategies do you support to reduce barriers to health insurance for Texas children and families of color?

 There’s a lot going on to engage the next generation of Texas voters.
 You’ll be able to find event postings here, but if you want to learn more, reach out!
-Youth Civic Education & Engagement Coordinator Michelle Castillo will help you get connected and empowered.
+Youth Civic Education & Engagement Coordinator Maggie Stern will help you get connected and empowered.